wsw70/note/README.md

 }
 ```

-`files` hold the most importnat information and is updated on note creation or edition.
+`files` hold the most important information and is updated on note creation or edition.

 `tags` are created but not use so far (I may just drop them in a future release because everything can be retrieved
 form `files` and any improvement is likely to be done in a SQLite database)